 Clear Lake was a gorgeous view, but also a little nerve-wracking since we saw many piles of fresh bear poop.
 Hurrying on, we came to an open field and saw a pronghorn.

 And then it started to rain.
 Seriously.
 Look at the clouds in the Clear Lake picture.
 We didn’t expect it to be raining about 10 minutes later!

 Granted, we had just been complaining about the heat, so it was refreshing.
 However, we’d also talked to a family who’d mentioned being caught in a hailstorm there.
 So…

 We ran the last stretch back to Uncle Tom’s Point.

 Time: Varies, but we only spent about 20 minutes on the trail because we wanted to catch Old Faithful’s eruption.

 By far, the most crowded area in the park during our visit was around Old Faithful.
 Before your visit, download the Yellowstone app so you can keep track of when the geyser is predicted to erupt.
 If you have more than hour, hit the nearby paved trails to explore.

 This area is full of geysers and steaming hot springs.
 Stay on the path!

 We ran into a park ranger who answered the kids’ questions.
 This was the only place we encounter a ranger.
-I imagine back in non-COVID times, the rangers were a lot more accessible (ranger stations in the park were not open during our visit).
+I imagine prior to the strange times of 2020, the rangers were a lot more accessible (ranger stations in the park were not open during our visit).

 Northern Loop Easy Trails